 Best Air Coolers

-Noctua has a stellar reputation when it comes to CPU coolers, and with good reason.
-Even though it’s been around a while (earning a repeated recommendation from TechSpot), you'll struggle to find an air cooler that performs as well as the Noctua NH-D15 at its max RPM of 1,500.
+Noctua has a stellar reputation among CPU cooler makers, and with good reason.
+Earning a repeated recommendation from TechSpot for many years, you'll struggle to find an air cooler that performs as well as the Noctua NH-D15 at its max RPM of 1,500.

-Noctua's easy-to-use SecuFirm 2 mounting system supports most modern sockets and makes installation a breeze, but one of the best features of this cooler is that it comes with a six-year manufacturer's warranty.
+Noctua's SecuFirm 2 mounting system supports most modern sockets and makes installation a breeze, but one of the best features of this cooler is its 6-year manufacturer's warranty.

-If you're not after top cooling performance (i.e. no heavy overclocking), but still want to improve upon what your stock CPU cooler offers for as little money as possible, here are three proven choices for about $30.
+If you're not after heavy overclocking, but still want to improve upon what your stock CPU cooler offers for as little money as possible, here are three proven choices:

 Best Low Noise Cooler